Comm

 Close the serial connection to the laser driver safely.

-Attempts to reset the baudrate to the initial value before closing the connection.
+Attempts to reset the prefix mode and baudrate to the initial value before closing the connection.

 This method is registered to be called on exit or when a signal is received.